Some musical equipment just sounds like home. You’ve heard it so many times it sounds natural, as if it had always been there.

 Sound

-The Black Beauty produces a deeper, more resonant sound with a drawn-out sustain that sort of floats in the air, filling those empty spaces.
+Compared to the Supraphonic, the Black Beauty produces a deeper, more resonant sound with a drawn-out sustain that sort of floats in the air, filling empty spaces.
 Black Beauty’s sonic qualities make it an ideal choice for drummers that play slower music stylings like ballads and power ballads.

 For a monster-sized sound and a fat-cutting tone, you cannot go wrong with a Ludwig Black Beauty snare.
 The difference in shell material (aluminum for the Supraphonic and brass for the Black Beauty) does contribute considerably in their tonal differences, just like what you'd expect.